AndrewRoddy/Gomodoro/README.md

 ## To Do

+Important Bugs

+Improve user experience :)
+- [ ] User can choose to have it show circles or not by clicking on them
+- [ ] Add notification that says your break time is up
+- [ ] Create image logo (.favicon) (Probably a 3/4 complete circle)

 User setting imporovements
-- [ ] Fix bug of saving data also saves where the user was in their circle
 - [ ] Create settings menu
     - [ ] User can change break time split (2:1, 3:1, 4:1, 5:1)
     - [ ] User can choose for it to show real time left or break time left

+Visual improvements
-- [ ] User can choose to have it show circles or not by clicking on them
+- [ ] Have animation when you reload the page similair to how it loads on reload for the first few circles

-Improve user experience :)
-- [ ] Add notification that says your break time is up

-Patreon integrations
+Patreon integration
 - [ ] Create Patreon integration
 - [ ] Add visual skins with Patreon integration

 - [ ] **Move project to Ionic for Mobile**
-- [ ] Create image logo
 - [ ] Create text logo
 - [ ] Create app icon
 - [ ] Publish mobile app in beta